ilkkamaksy/space-booker/frontend/README.md

 ## Quick User Instructions

-Here is a video to show a quick overview of the key features (on youtube):
+Here is a video to show a quick overview of the key features (on youtube click on the preview image):

 [![Space Booker Demo](http://img.youtube.com/vi/hsrU3TEkWPI/0.jpg)](http://www.youtube.com/watch?v=hsrU3TEkWPI "Space Booker Demo")